 Recognizing that the Company has a limited number of direct peer companies, the Compensation Committee works with the compensation consultant to select a peer group for purposes of considering market compensation data in determining the compensation of our CEO and other NEOs.
 The peer group, which is periodically reviewed and updated by the Compensation Committee, consists of companies that are similar in size (revenue and market capitalization) and in generally similar industries as the Company and with whom the Company may compete for executive talent.
-The following changes were made to the peer group in 2021: (i) removing the following ten traditional bank peers that have relatively limited consumer lending portfolios: Bank OZK, First Republic Bank/CA, Hancock Whitney Company, PacWest Bancorp, Signature Bank, SVB Financial Group, Texas Capital Bancshares, Inc., Valley National Bancorp, Webster Financial Corp., and Western Alliance Bancorporation; and (ii) adding the following eight new specialty lenders / fintech firms focusing on consumer-based lending and/or financial education and wellbeing: Ally Financial Inc., Axos Financial Inc., Credit Acceptance Corp., Enova International Inc., Lending Club Corp., LendingTree Inc., OneMain Holdings Inc., and Upstart Holdings Inc.
+The following change was made to the peer group in 2022: adding SoFi Technologies, Inc., a consumer-oriented fintech / specialty lender whose pay philosophy, quantum, and mix can serve as an appropriate comparator.